Crews battle growing wildfire near homes in California

 Aircraft have been making flight after flight, dumping water and bright pink retardant to protect Lake Elsinore and other foothill communities as the fire sweeps through the dense, bone-dry brush of the Cleveland National Forest.

-The Holy Fire — named for Holy Jim Canyon where it began Monday — grew to nearly 30 square miles (77 square kilometers) after nearly doubling in size overnight.
-But firefighters also made progress, with containment doubling from 5 to 10 percent.
+The Holy Fire — named for Holy Jim Canyon where it began Monday — grew to nearly 33 square miles (85 square kilometers) by Saturday morning.
+But firefighters also made progress, with containment rising from 10 to 29 percent.

 Some hillsides were being allowed to burn under the watchful eyes of firefighters as a way to reduce fuel and make it harder for flames to jump roadways into communities if winds pick up again.